D1ang/EL1TE/README.md

 # EL1TE

-## Contents

-Introduction
-UX
-User stories
+Milestone project 1: User-Centric Frontend Development - Code Institute

 ## Introduction
-Milestone project 1: User-Centric Frontend Development - Code Institute

 As a current employee of a screen-press company a need for new concepts in sports clothing has been requested to get more customers in sport.
-The site needs to be small, informative, quick and to use a well thought-out logic to make as know on the web and to trigger new customers attention.
+The site needs to be small, informative, quick and to use a well thought-out logic Main goal is to make us know on the web and to trigger new customers attention.
+The customer base will be B2B companies in sports.

+In short:
+- increase brand awareness
+- attrac more clients

 ## Demo
 A live demo version can be found [here](https://d1ang.github.io/EL1TE/).